PenguinEmpire/PenguinEmpire.github.io/docs/advanced-topics/stereolabs-zed.md

 ---
+title: Zed camera
 sidebar_position: 4
 ---

 # StereoLabs Zed camera
+Determines distances to targets and objects

 > The ZED is a camera that reproduces the way human vision works.
 Using its two “eyes” and through triangulation, the ZED provides a three-dimensional understanding of the scene it observes, allowing your application to become space and motion aware.